 All of these wires should be coming out of the center console, so I combined all of these separate steps into one photo:

 The instructions do not include any testing steps, but we can actually test some of these connections and the main Switch Board too.
 All we need to do is connect this Switch Board plug to the Circuit Board, matching the (F)ront and (R)ear ends as shown:

 Next, connect the main power connector from the Battery Box here, as shown.
-If you have The Power Mod like I do, you can connect any of the connectors here to power the Circuit Board.
+If you have The Power Mod like I do, you can connect one of the Power Mod’s pigtail connectors here to power the Circuit Board.
 Be sure the black wire goes on the negative (-) pin and the red wire goes on the positive (+) pin:

 Then, make sure you either have fresh batteries installed and turn the power switch ON, or with the The Power Mod, it is plugged in and powered.
 You should now be able to use the following switches on the center console to test if the respective lighting works correctly:

 Switch 2 – Digital Speedometer

 I had to shut down all my studio lights to take this picture.
 My camera was not happy about it:

 Everything works!
 That is a good sign.
 I took one last photo with everything turned on using my phone (it likes the dark better, but the quality leaves a lot to be desired):

 That was a lot of wiring connections!
 And, we successfully tested some of them too.
 All of this is in preparation for the rest of the multitude of wires that will also attach to this Circuit Board.

 Issue 57 – Interior: Upper Rear Bulkhead, Light Board (XMAS Tree SID), Bulkhead Details